jetsonhacks/compileGolang/README.md

 <b>Building Go Toolchain</b>

-For versions later that Go 1.5, a version of Go 1.4 is needed to bootstrap the Go toolchain.
+For versions later than Go 1.5, a version of Go 1.4 is needed to bootstrap the Go toolchain.

 <b>Jetson TK1</b>